Rishi Sunak poised to defy DUP and announce Brexit deal

 Senior Tory Martin Vickers, a member of the powerful 1922 Committee of backbenchers, told The Independent: “I was a staunch Brexit supporter, but we have to move on.
 On the basis of the outline [of the deal], I see no problem with it.
 We should rally round the prime minister.”

-Mr Raab said there had been a “paradigm shift”, revealing on Sunday that there had been “movement” with the EU to address concerns around Northern Ireland not having a say on Brussels’ rules on VAT and other areas.
+Mr Raab said there had been a “paradigm shift”, revealing on Sunday that there had been “movement” with Brussels to address concerns around Northern Ireland not having a say on EU rules governing VAT and other areas.

-The deal is also expected to emphasis a greater role for Northern Irish courts, as well as removing barriers with a “green lane” for goods moving between GB and NI.
+The deal is also expected to emphasis a greater role for Northern Irish courts, as well as removing barriers to trade by introducing a “green lane” for goods moving between Britain and Northern Ireland.

 Mr Raab suggested that MPs would get a vote on the deal.
 “MPs will have a chance of expressing themselves,” he told Sky News.
 “You have to carry parliament with you, and I’m confident we would be able to.”

-Despite a deal being imminent, a senior ERG figure told The Independent Mr Sunak had not reached out to the group over the weekend.
-Mark Francois, ERG chairman, said his group would still not back the deal unless EU law is completely “expunged” in Northern Ireland.
+Despite a deal being imminent, a senior ERG figure told The Independent that Mr Sunak had not reached out to the group over the weekend.
+Mark Francois, the chair of the ERG, said his group would still not back the deal unless it provided for EU law to be completely “expunged” in Northern Ireland.

-The hardliner told Sky News that “less of a role” for the European Court of Justice – but one that upholds the court as the ultimate dispute arbiter – was not “good enough”, and insisted “we are not stupid”.
+The hardliner told Sky News that “less of a role” for the European Court of Justice (ECJ) – but one that upholds the court as the ultimate arbiter in Brexit-related disputes – was not “good enough”, and insisted “We are not stupid.”

-Mr Francois told Sophy Ridge on Sunday: “If were advising the prime minister, my honest advice to him would be – don’t try to bounce parliament [into a vote] next week because that is likely to go badly wrong.”
+Mr Francois told the Sophy Ridge on Sunday programme: “If were advising the prime minister, my honest advice to him would be, don’t try to bounce parliament [into a vote] next week, because that is likely to go badly wrong.”

-It comes as Tory grandees attacked Boris Johnson’s attempt to push the controversial protocol bill, a unilateral alternative to the deal – as the former UK ambassador to the US also condemned the former PM for saying “f*** the Americans!”
+It comes as Tory grandees attacked Boris Johnson’s attempt to push the controversial Northern Ireland Protocol Bill, a unilateral alternative to the deal, and also as the former British ambassador to the US condemned Mr Johnson for saying “F*** the Americans!” during a heated exchange in the Commons.

-Allies of Mr Johnson have not disputed he made the remarks about the US in a heated exchange with former minister Sir Robert Buckland, though a source close to the former PM said it was “not language we would use”.
+Allies of Mr Johnson have not disputed that he made the remark about the US in a conversation with former minister Sir Robert Buckland, though a source close to the former PM said it was “not language we would use”.

-Writing for The Independent, Sir Peter Westmacott criticised Mr Johnson’s efforts to undermine Mr Sunak as “beyond the pale” – saying he making life more difficult for the current PM by “offending our closest ally”.
+Writing for The Independent, Sir Peter Westmacott criticised Mr Johnson’s efforts to undermine Mr Sunak as “beyond the pale” – saying he is making life more difficult for the current prime minister by “offending our closest ally”.

-Sir Peter added: “It would help if [Mr Sunak]’s predecessor but one stopped making a difficult job impossible, and offending our closest ally and partner in the process, for reasons which appear to have little to do with the interests of the people of Northern Ireland.”
+Sir Peter added: “It would help if [Mr Sunak]’s predecessor-but-one stopped making a difficult job impossible, and offending our closest ally and partner in the process, for reasons which appear to have little to do with the interests of the people of Northern Ireland.”

 Meanwhile, former prime minister Sir John Major urged the DUP and Tory hardliners to prioritise the easing of trade above concerns about the remaining role for the ECJ.
 “Their involvement would be tiny, partial, and occasional,” he said of European judges.

-Sir John praised Mr Sunak’s efforts to reach a compromise, telling the BBC Radio 4’s The Westminster Hour he had “done a great deal to restore respect” for the UK as well as improving on Mr Johnson’s “pretty poor” deal.
+Sir John praised Mr Sunak’s efforts to reach a compromise, telling BBC Radio 4’s The Westminster Hour that he had “done a great deal to restore respect” for the UK as well as improving on Mr Johnson’s “pretty poor” deal.

 “The land of milk and honey that was held out by the Brexiteers has so far proved to be sour vinegar,” said Sir John.
 “I find it personally quite astonishing that those people who made so many promises about Brexit haven’t retreated in their corners and kept silent.”

-Sir Malcolm Rifkind, former Tory foreign secretary, also urged MPs to ignore Mr Johnson’s interventions and back what appeared to be a “pretty impressive” deal.
+Sir Malcolm Rifkind, a former Tory foreign secretary, also urged MPs to ignore Mr Johnson’s interventions and back what appeared to be a “pretty impressive” deal.

-He told The Independent: “As Johnson was the significant degree the cause of the problem by signing the protocol, I think he’s the last person who should be trying to damage what appears to be the pretty impressive efforts to get an alternative.”
+He told The Independent: “As Johnson was to a significant degree the cause of the problem by signing the protocol, I think he’s the last person who should be trying to damage what appears to be the pretty impressive efforts to get an alternative.”

 Join our commenting forum